McKinlab/Coculture-Mutualism/README.md

 # Coculture-Mutualism
-A mutualistic Monod model describing the syntrophic interactions between Escherichia coli and Rhodopseudomonas palustris in coculuture.
+Mutualistic Monod models describing the syntrophic interactions between fermentative Escherichia coli and ammonium-excreting Rhodopseudomonas palustris in coculuture.
 Parameters can be modulated to simulate growth and metabolic trends under different conditions.
 Designed for use in RStudio.